 - Enlarged reading materials

-- Provision of materials on computer disk
+- Provision of materials in an electronic format

 - Visual assistive technology